r-Techsupport/rTS_Wiki/docs/guides/Important-drivers-to-download.md

 - **System Optimizers, Cleaners and debloaters:**

-    We do not support any form of system optimizers and cleaners and highly discourage the use of them as they falsly advertise: "clean up Windows to make it less bloated".
+    We do not support any form of system optimizers and cleaners and highly discourage the use of them as they falsely advertise: "clean up Windows to make it less bloated".
 This is false.

     {: .warning .warning-icon }
     > Windows is a heavy OS and all features that come with it are necessary to its functioning.
 Using these scripts can easily cause system instability at best, and broken OS's at worst (If you want a lighter OS, run run Linux instead!).